CDeLeon94/dotfiles/README.md

 # My Dotfiles
 Some config files for consistency across different machines for terminal and vim

+Files are setup to take advantage of the utility 'stow'.
+Clone into ~.dotfiles
+Use `stow <foldername>` to have the named configuration symlinked to the right place

 # Requirements
+ - GNU stow installed
  - [Vundle](https://github.com/VundleVim/Vundle.vim)
  - Universal C-Tags  https://ctags.io/
  - Powerline Fonts for your Host OS